mu-cai/TemporalBench/README.md

 - **License:** MIT

-**TemporalBench** is a video understanding benchmark designed to evaluate fine-grained temporal reasoning for multimodal video models.
+**TemporalBench** is a video understanding benchmark designed to evaluate fine-grained temporal understanding and reasoning for multimodal video models.
 It consists of ∼10K video question-answer pairs sourced from ∼2K high-quality human-annotated video captions, capturing detailed temporal dynamics and actions.